Charoland FarmGreenhalgh, Lancashire

 Pitches are a hardstanding facility either by attractive block paving or low laid webbing under grass.

-At the centre of the site is a screened BBQ/picnic area, where a small raised pond will be added over the winter season.
+At the centre of the site is a screened BBQ/picnic area with a small raised pond .

 The sheltered service area on the site has fresh and waste water points, a toilet disposal area and recycling bins.

 Charoland has a new, high quality toilet and shower block with separate mens and ladies toilets/showers and wash hand basins with hand drying facilities, electric shaving point and unisex disabled toilet facility.

 A comprehensive brochure on the local area is available from the Reception Cabin in addition to extensive tourist information leaflets.

 There is a small supermarket, Star Bucks, Greggs and Subway within a 15 minute walk.

 Dogs are by prior arrangement – as this is a working farm, dogs must be kept on a lead at all times when on site.

 Traditional market town with shops, bars and restaurants.